Postage stamps and postal history of Canada: Victorian period

 The Dominion came into existence July 1, 1867, assembled from colonies each of which had their own stamps, so the new government issued a new series of stamps on April 1, 1868, superseding all previous issues.
 These featured a profile of Queen Victoria, based on an engraving by Charles Henry Jeens and became known to philatelists as the "Large Queens".
-They ranged in value from ½¢ to 15¢.
+They ranged in value from 1/2¢ to 15¢.
 While mostly printed on wove paper, a few of the 1¢, 2¢, and 3¢ values were also printed on laid paper; only three examples of the Canada 2c Large Queen on laid paper are known, making it Canada's rarest stamp.

 Except for the 15c value which was in use as late as 1897, the Large Queens had a relatively short life, being replaced in 1870 by the "Small Queens", smaller stamps of the same basic design, adopted to be able to produce more stamps more quickly.
 The Small Queens came in a number of printings between 1870 and 1897.
 In 1893 20¢ and 50¢ stamps came out with a 3/4 portrait of Victoria.

 When Prince Edward Island became a Canadian province in 1873, it sold off all its remaining pre-Canadian stamps at discounted prices, flooding the market with over 1.5 million cheap stamps.
 Since these stamps had next to no value, forgers had no compelling reason to make copies.
 Today, since forged versions of Prince Edward Island stamps are harder to find than the original, the forgeries are more valuable.
 Library and Archives Canada holds a forged, lithographed version of a stamp from 1870 that features an engraving of Queen Victoria.